 Hailing from the small town of Grand Forks in Canada, Jayda G spent her childhood roaming the surrounding forests, mountains and rivers in abundance.
 It’s these early roots that Jayda G has grown from that you can now find embedded within everything she has created.
-Jayda’s widely popular and celebrated electronic music is adorned my masses who go to lose themselves or find themselves on the dancefloor.
+Jayda’s widely popular and celebrated electronic music is adored my masses who go to lose themselves or find themselves on the dancefloor.
 Whether it’s to her explosive electronic beats, soulful disco selects or formidable house music.
 Jayda G welcomes everyone to let themselves go without judgement.
 After many successful years playing some of the world’s most legendary venues and festivals such as Panorama Bar and Dekmantel Festival, Jayda G is here to reclaim what’s rightfully hers.

 Jayda G is no stranger to entrepreneurial spirit; creating her record label ‘Freakout Cult’ in 2015 that birthed her debut “‘Jadyaisms'” EP.
 Following on founding JMG Recordings in 2018.
 The idea behind the new label was to create a platform to release her own material and collaborations, as well as music from artists that inspire her.
 Jayda’s ambition is an inspiration for everyone looking on how to do things their own way.
 What gives Jayda G an edge like no other is her ability to get people to listen beyond her carefully crafted infectious beats and rhythms to what she has to say.
 However, Jayda G’s hunger for knowledge has allowed her to be able to recognise that the space she creates within her live performances makes people feel connected.
 Especially in a society where disconnection is so prominent.